gabeg805/atlasbar/c++/README.md

 What is it?
 ===========

-This is a status bar for your linux system that displays items such as:
+Atlas is a status bar for your linux system that displays items such as:

     - Workspace
     - Date and time